 Supplier guidance on appropriate use of student and dispatch workers developed

-In response to the growing focus on student labor management violations in the electronics industry supply chain, we developed “HP Student and Dispatch Worker Guidance Standard for Supplier Facilities in the People’s Republic of China (PRC)”, an industry-leading initiative.
+In response to the growing focus on student labor management violations in the electronics industry supply chain, we developed “HP Student and Dispatch Worker Standard for Supplier Facilities in the People’s Republic of China (PRC)”, an industry-leading initiative.

 First independent management system assessments of HP supplier facilities conducted